Sadeeee-n/aws-ai-cost-explainer/README.md

 ## Development

-Built using **VS Code, AWS CLI, Git, GitHub, and Claude Code** as an AI-assisted development tool.
+Built using VS Code, AWS CLI, Git and GitHub.
+I used Claude Code as an AI-assisted development tool to support implementation, debugging and code refinement, while manually reviewing, testing and validating the application’s behaviour and AWS integration.

 ## Future Improvements